 The phase out of the innovation patent is part of the Government’s commitment to ensuring our IP system meets the needs of Australian SMEs.
 Over time the innovation patent has not achieved its intended objective.
-Economic evidence shows that the innovation patent system has a net cost of $11M per year to all Australian business, fails to incentivise research and development, and allows big business to block SMEs from innovating.
+Economic evidence shows that the innovation patent system has a regulatory cost of approximately $11M per year to all Australian business, fails to incentivise research and development, and allows big business to block SMEs from innovating.

 Innovation patents are used by large firms as a strategic tool to stifle competition

 Big business could use innovation patents to create patent thickets.
 A patent thicket is where a firm files a series of innovation patents surrounding an SME’s product.
 These tactics suffocate an SME’s freedom to operate, making it harder for them to compete with big business.
 In 2017 big business and foreign applicants obtained almost 4 times the number of enforceable innovation patents than SMEs.

 Low standards for innovation patents inhibit genuine innovation and competition